veramferreira/LocaLink/README.md

 Once this is done, run ```npm start``` and the app should start.
 You may test or open this as you would with any mobile app.

 Inside the app, the database will be dynamically accessed through the Calendar, Lost & Found, Management Announcements, Marketplace, Recommendations, Find Community and Chat pages.
-The data these pages draw from can be populated through the Add Event, Lost & Found, Post an Announcement, Marketplace, Recommendations, Create Community and Chat pages
+The data these pages draw from can be populated through the Add Event, Lost & Found, Post an Announcement, Marketplace, Recommendations, Create Community and Chat pages.

 ##

 Technologies used:

 node.js

+React

 React Native